ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

  }
 ~~~

-### Incremental Updates Example
+### Incremental Updates

-In this example, the client is interested in updates for the properties
+In this example, the ALTO client is interested in updates for the properties
 "cdni-capabilities" and "pid" of two footprints "ipv4:192.0.2.0/24" and
 "countrycode:fr".